LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

 researching on all the possible alternatives to accomplish my task.
 Then I move on to something else.

-> Getting out of the door is the hardest part
+> Getting out of the door is the hardest part.

 A good way to counter this is to embrace the *make first, think later* motto.
 Or, [keep your dopamine up](http://blog.idonethis.com/post/70179626669/the-science-of-motivation-your-brain-on-dopamine).